-It seems that you often find yourself in situations where you make great contributions by putting your "creative hat" on, being playful by not preemptively censoring your ideas.
-You have a good tolerance of the uncertainty of not knowing how something can work out.
-You are able to live with a certain degree of risk-taking.
-What a valuable asset for these times!
+Interestingly, at the same time, it seems that you have found yourself in situations where you made great contributions by putting your "creative hat" on, by being playful, by not preemptively censoring your ideas, and even tolerating the uncertainty of not knowing how something will work out.

+You seem able to live with a certain degree of risk-taking, and based on your answers, that worked well for you.
+How did that feel?